4d/docs/docs/WebServer/webServer.md

 ## Security

 Several automatic configuration options allow you to grant specific access authorizations to web browsers or to use the password system integrated into 4D.
-You can define a "[Generic Web User](webServerSecurity.md#generic-web-user)" to simplify access management within the database.

 The `On Web Authentication` database method allows you to evaluate any request before it is processed by the web server.
 Moreover, the ability to define a [default HTML root](webServerSecurity.html#default-html-root) folder allows you to restrict access to files on disk.